AhmadYousif89/Store-Front-API/README.md

 # Tech Store API

-- This is a backend API build in Nodejs for an online store company.
-It's main goal is to create a RESTful API that will serving as a backend server for the frontend application.
+- This API project built on Nodejs framework for an online store company, It's main goal is to create a RESTful API that will serving as a backend server for the frontend application.

 - The database schema and and API route information are in the [REQUIREMENT.md](https://github.com/AhmadYousif89/Tech_Store/blob/main/REQUIREMENTS.md)

 ## Getting started